Magowntown/dropn-in/README.md

 DropnIn
 =========

-DropnIN will be a location based social network with a focus on an interactive map UI.
+DropnIn will be a location based social network with a focus on an interactive map UI.